 Whatever challenges you are tackling this school year, we hope the steps to stakeholder engagement help you better understand, serve, and connect with your entire community.
 In the Stakeholder Engagement Guide, you’ll find how to communicate your needs, how to identify your stakeholders, the community engagement domains to consider, as well as empathy-building activities to engage with various stakeholders!

 Interested in diving into the Education Elements approach to stakeholder engagement and other strategic planning challenges?
-Join us at the Strategic Planning Leadership Institute on October 3-4.
+Join us at a Strategic Planning Leadership Institute!
 The leadership institute is a targeted 2-day workshop with a small group and a team of experts, providing expertise and knowledge in a collaborative learning environment.
 Learn more below!

 Megan Campion is an Associate Partner on the Design and Implementation Team.
 Megan came to Education Elements with extensive experience working in schools as a teacher and administrator, and with schools as a program manager and consultant.
 Megan began her teaching career as a kindergarten teacher at an independent school in McLean, Virginia.
 She transitioned into teaching middle school history in her second year of teaching, and spent her time as a teacher creating student-centered, inquiry-based learning experiences for students.
 Megan’s career in education has been centered around the question of what is effective, scalable, and measurable in education, and supporting the development and engagement of all stakeholders in a school community.